yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-failover.markdown

 Failover handling in GigaSpaces JMS relates to transactions.
 The GigaSpaces JMS implementation uses transactions to implement the `Session.CLIENT_ACKNOWLEDGE` mode and transacted sessions.
 Consumed messages in `Session.CLIENT_ACKNOWLEDGE` mode are acknowledged only when the client calls `Message.acknowledge()`.
 Space failure aborts the transaction used at that time, and all unacknowledged messages are redelivered.

+{% note %}
-{% exclamation %} When working in `Session.CLIENT_ACKNOWLEDGE` mode, produced messages are not included in the transaction.
+When working in `Session.CLIENT_ACKNOWLEDGE` mode, produced messages are not included in the transaction.
+{%endnote%}

 Transacted sessions also use transactions.
 Consumed messages are not acknowledged and produced messages are not sent until `Session.commit()` is called.
 Failover aborts the transaction used at that time, and as a result, produced messages are disposed and consumed messages are redelivered.

+{% note %}
-{% exclamation %} Failover might occur during the actual acknowledge action.
+Failover might occur during the actual acknowledge action.
+{%endnote%}

 # Notifying the Client about Failovers